Vitamin B12 Food Sources - Questions & Answers - Page 17

 Popular questions about Vitamin B12

-Yes, spirulina is high in Vitamin B12.
-A single teaspoon of spirulina contains about 3.6 micrograms of vitamin B12.
+Yes, pork is a great source of vitamin B12.
+A three-ounce serving of pork contains approximately 1.5 micrograms of vitamin B12.

 Key facts about Vitamin B12